Meeovi/Collaborrate/README.md

 Since AlternateCMS is powered by Nuxtjs it support all of Nuxtjs and Vuejs features and hundreds of modules.

-- AlternateCMS supports Mysql, PostgreSQL, MongoDB, SQLite, CockroachDB, and Microsoft SQL Server
+- AlternateCMS supports PostgresSQL and Postgraphile
 - Blog Functionality with tags
 - Theme and Extensions support
 - Unlimited Products with product attributes and product types